ArctosDB/arctos-webinars/README.md

 ## After the webinar...

 1. Record a transcript of the chat box from the webinar.
-To do this, go to the chat pod, then use the hamburger dropdown menu to "Email Chat History."
+To do this, use the hamburger dropdown menu on the chat pod to "Email Chat History."

-1. Process recording of the webinar and share the link on the Arctos Working Group section of the iDigBio wiki, as well as the Arctos website, etc. Also add to the original iDigBio Calendar Announcement.
+1. Process the webinar recording and share the link on the [Arctos Working Group](https://www.idigbio.org/wiki/index.php/IDigBio_Working_Groups#Arctos_Working_Group) section of the iDigBio wiki, as well as the [Arctos website](https://arctosdb.org/learn/webinars/).
+Also add link to the original iDigBio Calendar Announcement.